infochimps-labs/ironfan/ELB.md

 Note that the default behavior is to allow a standard "safe" list of ciphers supported by most modern browsers, and to disallow ciphers that are hypothetically vulnerable to the [BEAST attack](http://vnhacker.blogspot.com/2011/09/beast.html) and RC4 attacks (http://en.wikipedia.org/wiki/Transport_Layer_Security#RC4_attacks).
 You probably don't want or need to change it.

 NOTE: If you do call allowed_ciphers or disallowed_ciphers, you will be overriding the built-in defaults and will need to specify the complete list of allowed or disallowed ciphers instead of just the ones you want to add or remove from the list.

+## Cross-zone load balancing

+This defaults to false, which is AWS's default.
+Setting it to true will tell the ELB to distribute load evenly across all instances, instead of balancing across availability zones.
+[Cross-Zone Load Balancing](http://aws.amazon.com/about-aws/whats-new/2013/11/06/elastic-load-balancing-adds-cross-zone-load-balancing/)

 ## How do port mappings work?